jmasha20/Election_Analysis_1/README.md

 -Data Source: election_results.csv
 -Software: Python 3.7.6, Visual Studio Code, 1.52.0

-## Summary
-The analysis of the election shows that:

-### Election-Audit Results
+## Election-Audit Results

 * Total Votes Cast in Congressional Election: 369,711

-* _Number of votes and the percentage of total votes for each county in the precinct_:
+* **Number of votes and the percentage of total votes for each county in the precinct:

     * Jefferson: 10.5% (38,855)
     * Denver: 82.8% (306,055)
     * Arapahoe: 6.7% (24,801)

-* _Largest County Vote Turnout_: _Denver_
+* **Largest County Vote Turnout: Denver

-* _Number of votes and the percentage of the total votes each candidate received_.
+* **Number of votes and the percentage of the total votes each candidate received.

     * Charles Casper Stockham: 23.0% (85,213)
     * Diana DeGette: 73.8% (272,892)
     * Raymon Anthony Doane: 3.1% (11,606)

-* Winner: Diana DeGette
+* **Winner: Diana DeGette
 * Winning Vote Count: 272,892
 * Winning Percentage: 73.8%

-## Challenge Overview

-## Challenge Summary
+## Election-Audit Summary
+The analysis performed confirms the votes and winner by county in the congressional election.
+The election commission should refer to the code modifications to the original code for future audits, to include the county analysis.